kjmerf/hello_pypi/README.md

-# hello kjmerf
+# hello pypi
 This package says hello to kjmerf!

 I made it to test deployments to PyPI using CircleCI.

 Check it out! https://pypi.org/project/hello-kjmerf/

-Ben is here to say hello to CircleCI also!
+Ben is here to say hello to kjmerf also!